LeCAD-PEG/SOLPS-GUI/doc/source/code/python_code.rst

 Gnuplot
 -------

-This widget is an embedded gnuplot inside Qt5, written in C++.
-With the help of SIP a simple python wrapper has been made so we can use the embedded gnuplot inside python.
+This widget is an embedded gnuplot inside PySide6, written in Python.
+With the help of a simple python wrapper has been made so we can use the embedded gnuplot inside GUI.

 .. automodule:: gnuplot
    :members: